carvalhodanielg/nft-bikes/README.md

 # nft-bikes
-Recreating the Cycl:R NFT bikes: https://www.cyclernft.com/?ref=lapaninja
+Recreating the Cycl:R NFT bikes.

 The main goal in this project was to give some emphasis to CSS and HTML.
 The application was developed using HTML, CSS, JavaScript and Bootstrap.